Uncategorized

 “I grew up without a father.
 He was wealthy but too playboy, and my mother divorced in 1945.
 I never wanted to get married, and it always pissed me off not being able to adopt children without the obligation of this ring.”

 Furthermore, she was the first to unveil her belly button in 1969 on the tv screen, wearing a crop top on bell-bottoms.
-Her innate elegance allowed her to send messages about female agency with her sex-positive songs.
+Her innate elegance allowed her to convey messages about female agency through her sex-positive songs.
+And perhaps that was the point: her elegance.
+She was never gross whatever she did, whatever she wore.

 Also, this is relevant to the recent controversy about some female Italian singers.
 They state that they were criticized for their clothing, while men, instead, are free to wear whatever they want.